CrystleSequeira/BrainStation-Capstone/README.md

-# BrainStation-Capstone

-Project: Predict wine scores from a wine review dataset that was downloaded from Kaggle.
+# Use of NLP and supervised learning to predict wine scores from wine descriptions

 Original dataset is taken from [Kaggle](https://www.kaggle.com/zynicide/wine-reviews)

 ---------------------------------------------------------

 #### Python Packages needed to install: